NextCenturyCorporation/neon-dash/README.md

 Elasticsearch does not have "databases" or "tables"; instead, it has "indexes" and "mapping types".
 In Neon, we consider "indexes" to be the equivalent of "databases" and "mapping types" to be the equivalent of "tables".

-#### Elasticsearch 7

-In Elasticsearch 7, mapping types have been removed.
-In the Neon Dashboard's configuration file, please use the word `properties` for all Elasticsearch 7 `tables` (and there should only be one per index).

 ### PostgreSQL Notes

 PostgreSQL connections are always database-specific, so any `postgresql` datastore in your config file must have a `host` property that ends with a slash and the database name, like `host:port/database`.
 In Neon, we consider PostgreSQL "schemas" to be the equivalent of "databases".
 For example, if you have a PostgreSQL running at `http://my_host:1234` with a database `my_database` containing schema `my_schema`, the beginning of the definition of this datastore in your config file should look like: